ekkis/js-prototypes/README.md

    ### item key, val

    Extracts an item from an array of objects by specifying the key and value sought.
-When multiple items match only the first found is returned
+When multiple items match only the first found is returned.
+The `val` parameter may specify a regular expression, in which case it is matched against the array elements

    ### contains val